 To obtain this certification, Tourisme Montréal’s sustainable development actions were carefully studied within nine categories comprising a total of 66 criteria.
 Here are just a few of our actions:

-- Assess the social impact of business events strategies.
-(Example: a pilot project underway with AIDS 2022 conference, which will set a base for future studies and legacy program of events.)
+• Assess the social impact of business events strategies.
+(Example: a pilot project at the AIDS 2022 conference, which set a base for future studies and legacy program of events.)

 Discover more ways that Montréal works for you